jd-solanki/anu/packages/documentation/docs/guide/getting-started/installation.md

 ```

 :::warning
-Update highlighted line in above code snippet according line height if your app.
+Update highlighted line in above code snippet according line height if your app using `em` unit.

 e.g. For VitePress line height of paragraph is `24px`.
-Hence, we have height of `24px` in docs.
+Hence, we have height of `1.5em` in docs.
 :::

 Update your `main.ts` file like below: